 The Best Sour Cream Coffee Cake has a delicious cinnamon sugar swirl, chocolate chips, and a sweet glaze on top.
 Great breakfast cake to go with your morning coffee.

-My oldest son chose Home Economics this year for one of his electives at school.
+My oldest son chose Home Economics for one of his electives in school when he was in middle school.
 Talk about making this foodie mom proud.

 Although, he did say he chose it because he thought it would be easy.
-He also wishes they would cook more than bake.
+He also wished they would cook more than bake.
 Say what?
 I won’t be much help to him if they start cooking.
 But if he can learn to make dinner, that could be a good thing around here.

-The other day he brought home a recipe that he had to bake as “homework”.
+One day he brought home a recipe that he had to bake as “homework”.
 Man, I wish all homework was this fun to do.
 I can handle math when it involves measuring cups and sugar.
 He and I had so much fun working together.